NCAS-CMS/cms-website/_drafts/puma2.md

   Connection to login.archer2.ac.uk closed.
   ```

-Conveniently, the PUMA2 filesystem is cross-mounted on the ARCHER2 login nodes.
+Conveniently, the PUMA2 filesystem is cross-mounted on the ARCHER2 login nodes,
+so we don't need to login to PUMA2.

-* To move all your files, run:
+* To move all your files over, run:
   ```
   rsync -a . login.archer2.ac.uk:/home/n02/n02-puma/<archer-username>
   ```